Bernardin Gantin: Roman curia

-Pope Paul VI appointed him to the Roman Curia and gave him a series of assignments, starring as adjunct secretary of the Congregation for the Evangelization of Peoples in 1971 and secretary of that Congregation in 1973.
+Pope Paul VI appointed him to the Roman Curia and gave him a series of assignments, starting as adjunct secretary of the Congregation for the Evangelization of Peoples in 1971 and secretary of that Congregation in 1973.
 On 19 December 1975 he was named Vice President of the Pontifical Council for Justice and Peace and on 5 January 1976 Gantin received the additional responsibilities of the Vice President of the Pontifical Council Cor Unum, as Pope Paul was combining those two departments.

 In 1976, Pope Paul appointed him head of the President of the Pontifical Commission for Justice and Peace, making him the first African to head a curial department.
 This commission was headed by a cardinal, so Gantin held the title Pro-President until Pope Paul made him a cardinal on 27 June 1977.
 He was made a member of the order of cardinal deacons and assigned the deaconry of Sacro Cuore di Cristo Re.

 On 4 September 1978, he was named President of the Pontifical Council Cor Unum by Pope John Paul I, the only administrative appointment of his month-long papacy.
 Gantin met with John Paul I the day before he died.

 He participated in the 1978 conclaves that elected Popes Pope John Paul I and Pope John Paul II.
 At the first of them he was reportedly one of three cardinals who counted the votes.
 During the second of these conclaves, Gantin was thought to be one of the papabili, those cardinals who are thought to have a chance of being elected pope.